WTF we're here to do.

 (she/her)

-In Somerville by way of Texas, Christian brings vibrant Sagittarius energy behind the bar at Rebel Rebel, Wild Child and Dear Annie.
+In Somerville by way of Texas, Christian brings vibrant Sagittarius energy to our newsletter.
+A onetime bartender at Rebel Rebel, she now graces the city of Philadelphia with her excellence and works with us in a remote capacity.
 She’s a fan of romance novels, pink bubbles, sexy r&b music, and going to farms.
 Favorite pastime?
 Hosting dinner parties.

 Brit